-Check out the 2019 Public Power Manager Program Brochure The 2020 version will be available by February.
+Check out the 2019 Public Power Manager Program Brochure.
+The 2020 version will be available soon.

 This program is designed for mid-level public power managers and supervisors interested in improving their management, communications, leadership knowledge and skills.
 New senior managers, and those with experience, who wish to refresh or enhance their knowledge and skills by participating in a highly interactive program will also benefit.